Interaction Design Projects

 Group Project, Georgia Tech, Mobile and Ubiquitous Computing, Fall 2011.
 Electroluminescent material is used in several products as an innovative solution to create designs which feature areas of lighted material with dynamically controlled luminance values.
 In a poster format, EL surfaces are combined with masking materials to design layouts.
-It is also found in t-shirts, shoes, and fashion design.
 This project featured EL material created with a custom printing process which included screen printing of conductive, dialectric, and EL ink on a mylar surface treated with conductive ITO.
 The map is designed for use at bus stops.
 Initial desgin concepts included interactivity with touch surface.
 An arduino microprocessor collects data for current bus locations, the map displays this information visually, as an illuminated section of the corresponding route.
 Group Paper for Course - unpublished

 Mylar with Dialectric, EL InksClose

 As part of my Graduate Assistantship in the Augmented Environments Lab at Georgia Tech in 2010-11, I designed and developed a promotional website to coincide with the release of Argon to the Apple App Store.
 The site contains example projects, information on getting started with Argon, and links to information for developers.